-One of Japan’s Oldest Shrines in Kyoto
+One of Japan’s Oldest Shrines

 Shimogamo’s official foundation date is unclear, but it is considered to date back to the second half of the 7th century.
 It makes Shimogamo-jinja one the oldest Shinto shrines in Japan, but also in Kyoto.
 The present-day buildings were built from 1628, and the two main ones were built in 1963.

 Between a primeval forest and a sacred river